Perspective | Biden tells agencies to ignore Trump’s orders thumping federal workers

 ●Trump’s October 2020 order creating a new classification of federal employees, called Schedule F, would have removed full civil service protections for certain employees, speeding the disciplinary and termination procedures against them.

-One little-known section in Biden’s order told OPM to provide recommendations for promoting a $15 an hour minimum wage for federal employees.
+One little-known section in Biden’s order told OPM to provide recommendations for promoting a $15-an-hour minimum wage for federal employees.

 Only about 10,000 federal employees, out of 2.1 million, earn below that amount, based on calculations using OPM data.
 While boosting their pay would affect relatively few, but undoubtedly grateful workers, Biden’s plan supports the drive by Democrats for a national $15 minimum wage.

 One item not covered by Biden’s executive order or its implementation guidance is Trump’s revocation of labor-management forums that were implement by the Obama-Biden administration.
-These panels at the governmentwide and agency levels facilitated discussions within the workplace on a variety of issues.
+These panels at the government-wide and agency levels facilitated discussions within the workplace on a variety of issues.

-An OPM statement did not say if the forums would be reinstated but said “rest assured that the Biden Administration is engaging with Federal labor unions to discuss a broad range of issues.”
+An OPM statement did not say whether the forums would be reinstated but said “rest assured that the Biden Administration is engaging with Federal labor unions to discuss a broad range of issues.”
 The statement added that his Jan.
 22 executive order “is just the first step in resetting Federal labor-management relations.”

-Staff writer Eric Yoder contributed to this column.
+Eric Yoder contributed to this report.

 Read more: